Logic-Based Benders Decomposition for Time Slot Management with Mixed Logit Demand: Logic-based Benders decomposition

-Since our subproblems contain integral variables (namely the variables $x$), we cannot use classical Benders decomposition that uses strong duality theory to generate generic cuts.
-Instead, we can rely on Logic-based Benders decomposition, a substantial generalization of classical Benders decomposition that allows the subproblem to be mixed-integer linear programming.
-The main idea behind LBBD \citep{Hooker2003Logic-basedDecomposition} is to generalize LP duality to inference duality to accommodate subproblems.
-The solution of the inference dual takes the form of a logical deduction that yields benders cuts.
-It is worth noting that LBBD has been successfully implemented on different subproblems, including VRPs \citep{Fachini2020Logic-basedWindows}, location-inventory problems \citep{Wheatley2015Logic-basedConstraints} and location-routing problems \citep{Fazel-Zarandi2012UsingProblem}.
+Since our SPs contain integer variables (namely the routing variables $x$), we cannot directly apply classical BD, which relies on strong duality to generate cuts.
+Instead, we rely on LBBD, a generalization of BD that accommodates MILP SPs.
+The main idea behind LBBD is to replace LP duality with inference duality, yielding cuts in the form of logical deductions that are generally problem-specific.

-In LBBD, cuts are generally problem-specific and dependent on the information gained from subproblems. \cite{Codato2006CombinatorialProgramming} introduced the so-called \textit{no-good} cuts.
-Based on this cut, the solution to the subproblem cannot be improved unless at least one master variable is fixed to a different value.
-For our CB-TSM, a no-good cut can be defined as